kodie/peekfield/readme.md

 #### Properties

-These methods are attached to the field element when vanishing fields is initiated and changed when different things happen and can be used to see what state a field is in:
+These properties are attached to the field element when vanishing fields is initiated and changed when different things happen and can be used to see what state a field is in:

 * `field.changed` - Is `true` if `field.values` doesn't match `field.originalValues`, and `false` if they match.